kubernetes/website/docs/getting-started-guides/kargo.md

 * Customize your deployment by usual Ansible meanings, which is [generating inventory](https://github.com/kubernetes-incubator/kargo/blob/master/docs/getting-started.md#building-your-own-inventory) and overriding default data [variables](https://github.com/kubernetes-incubator/kargo/blob/master/docs/vars.md).
-  Or just stick with default values (Kargo will choose calico networking plugin for you then).
+  Or just stick with default values (Kargo will choose Calico networking plugin for you then).
 This includes steps like deciding on the:
   * DNS [configuration options](https://github.com/kubernetes-incubator/kargo/blob/master/docs/dns-stack.md)
   * [Networking plugin](https://github.com/kubernetes-incubator/kargo#network-plugins) to use